1Password/scim-examples/aws-terraform/README.md

  ## Terraform Code Structure
   - _deploy_ - directory contains deployments/environments and separates them from each other.
 Example: _development_,_staging_, _testing_ and so on.
     - _variables.tf_ - sets global variables for the specific deployment and provider configuration.
+This file already has default values for some of the variables, but it is recommended to review all of them.
+    - _providers.tf_ - aws and terraform provider configuration.
     - _main.tf_ - invokes required modules and sets module specific variables.
     - _output.tf_ - prints out some of the resources and values.
-    - _`module_scim_app/data/user_data/03-default-users.yml`_ - user configuration.
+    - _`module_scim_app/data/user_data/03-default-users.yml`_ - user configuration, ssh username and key.

-  - _new environment_ - can be created by copying an existing one to a new directory and adjusting `variables.tf`, `main.tf`, `provider_terraform.tf` as required.
+  - _new environment_ - can be created by copying an existing one to a new directory and adjusting `variables.tf`, `main.tf`, `providers.tf` as required.
   - _module\_scim\_app_ - deploys the following AWS resources and their dependencies: ASG, ALB, app instances (ASG), instance IAM, instance and LB security groups, public DNS record.
 ASG monitors instances and automatically adjusts capacity to maintain steady, predictable performance.
 Capacity is configured in _main.tf_ and instance specific configuration is in _variables.tf_.
   - _module\_scim\_infra_ - deploys underlaying network infrastructure: VPC, subnets, Route Tables, route53, IGW, NGW and their dependencies.

 ## Deploying using Terraform (ver.
 0.11.x)

-1. Copy existing deploy/\<env\> to a new directory according to the established naming conventions.
+1. Copy `deploy/example_env` to a new directory according to the established naming conventions.
 Example: _deploy/development_.

 2. Upload Encrypted session file to the AWS Secrets Manager (If required).
 Example: